 Leon Hampton and I are not best friends.
 However, we are people who greatly admire one another.
 Leon does not judge people by their successes or failures.
 Instead, he respects a person’s character and their inner mission.
-Leon is one of my dearest friends for one reason: we genuinely like the other’s character and believe each other.
+Leon is one of my dearest friends for one reason: we genuinely like the other’s character and believe in each other.

 Leon grew up in Harlem, New York.
 Raised by a strong, hard-working woman, Leon learned that “when there is a will, there is a way.”
 Leon saw his mother work several jobs at a time to make sure he had every opportunity to grow.
 And, he took advantage of all those opportunities.
 Leon learned the importance of hard-work at a very young age.
 He developed determination and perseverance quickly by embracing his Caribbean and Black American culture.